dillydill123/inventory-setups/README.md

 ![Configuration Settings](readme_images_and_gifs/config_settings.png)

 * **Default Filter Bank** - Enabling this will make it so all newly created setups will have bank filtering enabled
-* **Default Highlight** Stack Difference - The default stack difference option for all newly created setups
+* **Default Highlight Stack Difference** - The default stack difference option for all newly created setups
-* **Default Highlight** Unordered Difference - Enabling this will make it so all newly created setups will have unordered highlighting enabled
+* **Default Highlight Unordered Difference** - Enabling this will make it so all newly created setups will have unordered highlighting enabled
 * **Default Highlight** - Enabling this will make it so all newly created setups will have highlighting enabled
 * **Default Highlight Color** - The default highlighting color for newly created setups
+* **Default Fuzzy** - Enabling this will make all slots fuzzy for newly created setups
+* **Default Stack Compare** - The default stack comparison type for all slots in newly created setups

 * **Return To Setups Hotkey** - Pressing this key will exit the current setup and return to the overview panel where all setups are shown
 * **Filter Bank Hotkey** - Pressing this will cause the bank to filter if a setup is selected and filtering is enabled for that setup.
 This is useful if you canceled the filter while banking and want to quickly refilter